Category Archives: Michael Wilding

 But Crawford is devilish and fierce in the film.
 She prances confidently in each scene wearing getups as outlandish as a haughty yellow nightgown with high-heeled slippers and a garish scene from the production wearing ‘black face’!

-Jenny is the star as much as Crawford is and one wonders if she had the same ferocious clout as the fictitious character.
+Jenny is the star as much as Crawford is, and one wonders if she had the same ferocious clout as the fictitious character.
 We’ll have to ask the cast if any are still alive.

-When she belts emotional numbers like ‘Two-Faced Woman the comic relief is unintentional.
-Adams sounds nothing like Crawford which makes the dubbing glaring and nearly pitiful.
-Crawford had a decent voice and sang the songs only available on the home video release.
+When she belts emotional numbers like ‘Two-Faced Woman, the comic relief is unintentional.
+Adams sounds nothing like Crawford, which makes the dubbing glaring and nearly pitiful.
+Crawford had a decent voice and sang songs that were only available on the home video release.

-Oddly, actress Marjorie Rambeau who played Crawford’s mother received an Oscar nomination for the role.
+Oddly, actress Marjorie Rambeau, who played Crawford’s mother, received an Oscar nomination for the role.
 Her performance is adequate but not Academy Award-worthy.

-This must have irritated Ms. Crawford who wasn’t known for being a gracious co-star.
+This must have irritated Ms. Crawford, who wasn’t known for being a gracious co-star.
 She must have felt usurped.

 Crawford seamlessly carries the film from beginning to end credits like the seasoned professional she always was.
 She pokes her co-stars and chews up the scenery like nobody’s business.